How to create an anonymous feedback form template?

 2) Select a feedback platform

-Choose an employee engagement software that allows you to create anonymous survey forms.
+Choose an employee engagement software or custom form builder that allows you to create anonymous survey forms.
 There are various options available, such as online survey tools or dedicated feedback management software.
 When selecting a platform, consider factors like ease of use, customization options, and data analysis capabilities.

 3) Craft relevant questions